sensitive beauty: how to care for sensitive skin

 fourth layer: the routine

 Layers are especially important when caring for sensitive skin.
-Begin with lukewarm water and a creamy cleanser, such as our oatmeal cleansing milk, to cleanse and calm the skin without stripping it of its hydration.
+Begin with lukewarm water and a creamy cleanser, such as our oatmeal cleansing milk, to cleanse and calm the skin without stripping it of its natural hydration.
 When toning, use a toner without alcohol or witch hazel, which can irritate and sting.
-Our award-winning lotus flower & rosewater toner uses rosewater, rather than alcohol, to gently hydrate and tone.
-Correct with hydration using hyaluronic acid, as well as an antioxidant.
-Our jasmine serum contains hyaluronic acid and has been clinically and allergy tested by a third-party, and was found to be non-irritating.
+Our allergy and clinically tested lotus flower & rosewater toner uses rosewater, rather than alcohol, to gently hydrate and tone.
+Moisturize gently with our jasmine serum which contains hyaluronic acid and has been clinically and allergy tested.

 All this and more at www.anokhaskincare.com .